 A Look Back on 2015

 In business, a little reflection goes a long way, and the Inc. 500 list of fastest-growing private companies in the U.S. is rife with accomplished folks who have a lot to sing about this year, the pros here at TNP included.
-With nearly 3,000% growth over the past three years, we landed at No. 120 on the list.
+With nearly 3,000% growth over the past three years, The Newsletter Pro. landed at No. 120 on the list.

 There is so much talent on this list, I decided it would be a shame not to give a nod to the achievements of these all-star companies, and reflect upon and learn a few things from the CEOs who managed to land themselves on the list.
 Here’s what I found.